 There are no spices other than salt and pepper and for herbal interest, I’ve used thyme.
 You could use rosemary if you prefer.
 I love the earthiness of thyme in this winter vegetable soup.

-I’ve used fresh thyme but feel free to use dried thyme.
+I’ve used dried thyme but feel free to use fresh thyme if you have it.
 Use half the amount of dried herbs to fresh herbs though as their flavour is much stronger.

-You could use swede/turnip or cauliflower for this soup, just use any veggies you can get your hands on in winter.
+You could use swede/turnip or cauliflower for this soup, broccoli or butternut squash or pumpkin. just use any veggies you can get your hands on in winter.

 If you don’t have any canned beans you could always use lentils instead or chickpeas.